retropassdev/RetroPass/README.md

 2. Quit RetroPass and restart it again.
 3. Go to Settings and press View (Back) button on Xbox gamepad.
 4. View log and notice yellow warning and red error log entries.
-5. Log file is also generated in the local RetroPass folder on Xbox
+5. Log file is also generated in the local RetroPass folder on Xbox.

 Make sure to **turn off** logging after troubleshooting, because writing to a log file slows down app performance.